Residency/Fellowship in Neurodevelopmental Disabilities

 - Development of knowledge and understanding of child development and skill in its assessment

-- Development of knowledge and understanding about those pathological processes which interrupt or alter development
+- Development of knowledge and understanding about those pathological processes which interrupt or alter neurodevelopment

 - Development of knowledge and skills in patient management and treatment strategies

-- Development of an understanding of interdisciplinary theory and practice, knowledge about other professional disciplines, and an increase of skill in working with them
+- Development of an understanding of interdisciplinary theory and practice, knowledge about other professional disciplines, and increased skill in working with them

 - Growth in understanding of administrative functions and participation in the development of public health policy